rbeauchamp/AutoLLaMo/README.md

-# AutoLLaMo: Autonomous LLM-powered Assistants, written in C#
+# AutoLLaMo: Autonomous LLM AI Assistants, written in C#
 An experimental open-source application that creates assistants, powered by LLMs such as GPT-4, to autonomously achieve your goals.
 By providing LLMs with a toolset with which to interact with the world, this project explores the full potential of autonimous AI.

 ## 🙌 Acknowledgements